Professor of Politics

-Dr Rosie Campbell joined Birkbeck in 2003 and is a Reader in Politics.
+Professor Rosie Campbell joined Birkbeck in 2003 and is a Professor of Politics.
 She has research interests in voting behaviour, political participation, representation, political careers and gender and politics.
 Rosie is Vice Chair of the Political Studies Association’s (PSA) Executive Committee.
 She teaches Modern British politics and research methods.
 Her book ‘Gender and the Vote in Britain’ was published in 2006 and she has recently published in the British Journal of Political Science, British Politics, Political Quarterly and she has articles forthcoming in Political Studies and the BJPIR.

 Follow Rosie on Twitter: @Rosiecampb